Balmoorthy/WorldWise-Tracker/README.md

 - **Fake Server:** Simulates server interactions using POST and DELETE methods for testing.
 - **Data Handling:** Manages and stores data in URLs, including setting, retrieving, and navigating URLs.
 - **Protected Routes:** Redirects users from unauthorized URLs with protected routes.
-- **React Hooks & Context:** Utilizes `useContext` and React Router DOM for context management and code cleanup.
+- **React Hooks & Context:** Utilizes `Context` and React Router DOM for context management and code cleanup.
 - **Map Integration:** Integrates a map API to track and display user locations.
 - **Vite Benefits:** Uses Vite for fast build times and an improved development workflow.